Electric car use by country: India

-As of March 2022, over 28000 plug-in cars were registered until Mar 2022 out of a total of 1 million registered electric vehicles (including 2 and 3 wheelers and commercial 4 wheelers).
+As of March 2022, over 28000 plug-in cars were registered, until Mar 2022 out of a total of 1 million registered electric vehicles (including 2 and 3-wheelers and commercial 4-wheelers).

-The Indian government has Faster Adoption and Manufacturing of Hybrid and Electric vehicles (FAME) scheme which provides incentives for purchasing electric vehicles.
+The Indian government has the Faster Adoption and Manufacturing of Hybrid and Electric vehicles (FAME) scheme, which provides incentives for purchasing electric vehicles.
 Indian government has reduced GST rate on EVs from 12% to 5% in the Union Budget 2019 to encourage electric vehicles.
 The Indian government gives an additional tax benefit of Rs 150,000 on the interest paid on loans taken to buy EVs.
 The EVs in India are exempted from paying road tax for vehicle registration.

-The number of electric vehicles in India is 1,334,385 (excluding data of Andhra Pradesh, Madhya Pradesh, Telangana and Lakshadweep, which is not available in VAHAN 4) as on 14 July 2022 and a total of 2,826 public charging stations are operational in the country, as per the Bureau of Energy Efficiency.
+Electric vehicle (EV) adoption in India has accelerated significantly in recent years, supported by policy incentives and expanding infrastructure.

+According to the Federation of Automobile Dealers Associations (FADA), EV retail sales in financial year 2025–26 (FY'26) reached 2.452 million (24.52 lakh) units, reflecting a 24.63% year-on-year growth across all vehicle segments.

+Charging infrastructure has also expanded rapidly.
+India ended 2025 with around 29,000 public EV charging stations, and entering 2026, most official estimates place the total in the 29,000–30,000 range.
+According to the Ministry of Heavy Industries, a total of 29,151 electric vehicle charging stations have been installed across the country under various government initiatives, including FAME schemes.

+The growth of EVs in India has been supported by initiatives such as the Faster Adoption and Manufacturing of Electric Vehicles (FAME) scheme, Production Linked Incentive (PLI) schemes for advanced chemistry cell (ACC) batteries, and state-level EV policies.
+In addition, EV charging has been classified as a de-licensed activity, enabling private sector participation and faster deployment of public charging infrastructure.